rnaveentec/cheat_sheets/tmux_cheat_sheet.md

 "Ctrl + b" then d
 ````

-## How to attach to tmux session?
+## How to re-attach to tmux session?

 ```
 tmux a
 ```

-## How to attach tmux to a named session?
+## How to re-attach tmux to a named session?

 ```
 tmux a -t <Session name>